plskeggs/sdk-nrf/samples/cellular/nrf_cloud_coap_multi_service/README.rst

 The connection management loop must conform to the :ref:`nRF Cloud connection process <lib_nrf_cloud_connect>`.
 This is mostly handled by the :ref:`lib_nrf_cloud` library, with exception to the following behavior:
-When a device is first being associated with an nRF Cloud account, the `nRF Cloud MQTT API`_ will send a user association request notification to the device.
+When a device is first being associated with an nRF Cloud account, the `nRF Cloud CoAP API`_ will send a user association request notification to the device.
 Upon receiving this notification, the device must wait for a user association success notification, and then manually disconnect from and reconnect to nRF Cloud.
 Notifications of user association success are sent for every subsequent connection after this as well, so the device must only disconnect and reconnect if it previously received a user association request notification.
 This behavior is handled by the ``NRF_CLOUD_EVT_USER_ASSOCIATION_REQUEST`` and ``NRF_CLOUD_EVT_USER_ASSOCIATED`` cases inside the :c:func:`cloud_event_handler` function in the :file:`src/connection.c` file.